-- I can read, write, order and compare numbers up to10,000,000. - I can determine the value of each digit in numbers up to 10,000,000. - I can round any whole number to a required degree of accuracy. - I can use negative numbers in context, and calculate intervals across zero. - I can solve number problems and practical problems with the above.
+- I can read, write, order and compare numbers up to 10,000,000. - I can determine the value of each digit in numbers up to 10,000,000. - I can round any whole number to a required degree of accuracy. - I can use negative numbers in context, and calculate intervals across zero. - I can solve number problems and practical problems with the above.

-- I can use estimation to check answers to calculations and determine, in the context of a problem, an appropriate degree of accuracy. - I can solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why. - I can identify common factors, common multiples and prime numbers. - I can perform mental calculations, including with mixed operations and large numbers.
+- I can use estimation to check answers to calculations and determine, in the context of a problem, an appropriate degree of accuracy. - I can solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why. - I can identify common factors, common multiples and prime numbers.